-- the events qualifying as force majeure situations and the consequences of such a qualifying situation; - for changes of circumstances, in light of the diversity of approaches under domestic law, specify the particular circumstances giving rise to a hardship situation, and the consequences of that situation; - for contracts between investors and governments, the special circumstances that may arise from civil disturbances and other situations of necessity.
+- the events qualifying as force majeure situations and the consequences of such a qualifying situation - see Paras.
+5.20, 5.25; - the particular circumstances giving rise to a hardship situation, and the consequences of that situation - see Paras.
+5.30, 5.31;

+the special circumstances that may arise from civil disturbances and other situations of necessity - see Paras.
+5.38, 5.39.